Dean's Leadership Team

 at Goodwin Proctor LLP prior to beginning her career in university

-Dean of the Graduate School for Arts and Sciences
+Senior Director of Development, School of Arts and Sciences

 Laura Wood joined Tufts University in 2011 as the director of Tisch Library.